Giving Students Every Advantage

 Choices include Choir, Concerts, Dance, Drama, Musical Theatre, Orchestra, Pipes & Drums, Rock Bands, Stage Bands, Tattoo, Chess Club, Commerce, Debating, Mooting and Public Speaking, Editorial Heritage and Archives, Adventure Club, Duke of Edinburgh’s Award Program, Martial Arts, Blood Bank, International Students’ Club, Library Committee, Social Justice Club and Photography Club.

 The program offers something for everyone at a time when balancing study with personal pursuits is important.

 Parallel education continues at Senior School, where it is normal for boys and girls to spend more time socialising together while mostly learning in single-gender classes.
 The exact arrangements are determined on a study-by-study basis that reflects the nature of the study and which optimises learning outcomes.
 Teaching staff teach in both Schools.

 A unique arrangement, whereby the academic year starts early in Term 4, ensures maximum time to complete each year's program.
 This is especially important for Year 12 where traditionally students need to cope with a large program in a shortened academic year.

 Breadth of Studies and Vocational Education and Training

 The curriculum offered at Haileybury's Senior Schools is rich and diverse and offers a great breadth of VCE studies.
 Haileybury also offers a wide range of vocational educational (VET) subjects.
-This part of the curriculum has a strong industry focus and offers a range of interesting studies in Hospitality, Hospitality (Kitchen Operations), Media, Integrated Technologies, and Music Digital Production.
+This part of the curriculum has a strong industry focus and offers a range of interesting studies in Hospitality, Media and Music Digital Production.
 All vocational subjects count towards an ATAR.

 Expert Teaching and Monitoring